iamgbayer/microfrontends/README.md

 ### About

-- Deploys are indepedent, because of each service is delivery in differents domains
+- Deploys are independent because each service is delivered in different domains
-- Codebase of each service is independent with monorepo
+- The codebase of each service is independent with monorepo
 - Share global data between services with `customProps`

 ### Improvements

 - Webpack configurations
-- Reuse third party bundle between services with a common bundle
+- Reuse third-party bundle between services with a common bundle
 - Environment settings

 ### Demo